 3 5 minutes each 20 minutes

-3. Speakers/Presentations will be timed by a timekeeper.
+Speakers/Presentations will be timed by a timekeeper.
 The speaker(s) will be provided with cues by the timekeeper to let them know how much time they have left.
 At the one minute left mark, the speaker will need to draw the presentation to a close.

-4. During Question and Answer Sessions, questions need to be shared within a one minute time frame.
+During Question and Answer Sessions, questions need to be shared within a one minute time frame.
 Answers will also be kept to one minute.
 Both speakers and attendees of the meeting will remain respectful of each other and the rules for managing the speakers/presentations.

 Who is an active member?

 An active member is anyone who has agreed to be part of the DCPAA email list, is a member of an action team and has participated in at least one DCPAA generated activity, action or event during the course of the year before the vote is taken.

-How can general membership voting be conducted?
+How can voting be conducted?

 There are two ways a vote can be conducted:

-- Voting can be conducted online using a Doodle Poll, Rank Choice Voting or some online system where the votes can be tallied, kept secret and there is assurance that each member only gets one vote.
+Voting can be conducted online using a Doodle Poll, Rank Choice Voting or some online system where the votes can be tallied, kept secret and there is assurance that each member only gets one vote.

 Section 7: DCPAA Connecting Circle Meeting Procedure